 Grace is free, unmerited, given without cause on our part.
 It costs us nothing, but it has cost God everything.
 "Grace . . . came by Jesus Christ."
 John 1:17.
 It could only be extended to us at infinite expense to heaven, even by the doing and dying of the Lord Jesus.

 "Good" people are sometimes afraid of the teaching of unmerited grace, because they see that there are souls who presumptuously carouse on the mercy of God.
 If men try to grasp grace outside of the wounds of Jesus Christ, it actually will result in permissiveness.
-But it cannot lead to permissiveness when the sinner sees that grace is only extended through the shedding of Christ's precious blood.
+But it cannot lead to permissiveness when the repentant believing sinner sees that grace is only extended through the shedding of Christ's precious blood.

 The Son of the infinite God came into this world to become our substitute.
 In a word, He came to fulfill the law on behalf of all men (Gal.
 4:4, 5).
-First He presented to the law a life that equalled its broadest claims.
+First He presented to the law a life that equaled its broadest claims.
 Do we realize what that means?
 The law is infinite.
 Even the life of an angel is not equal to the law (Questions on Doctrine, p.
 677).
 But in the life of Jesus there was revealed an "infinitely perfect character." —That I may know Him, p.
 70. He was "the embodiment of divine perfection."—Testimonies, vol. 5, p.
 739. There was an "excellence of character found in Him, which never had been found, neither could be, in another." —SDA Bible Commentary, vol. 7, p.
-904. In Him was "all the fulness of the Godhead bodily" (Col. 2:9)—the fulness of infinite purity, the fulness of infinite love, the fulness of infinite mercy, justice, truth, wisdom, patience, righteousness and every other divine attribute.
+904. In Him was "all the fullness of the Godhead bodily" (Col. 2:9)—the fullness of infinite purity, the fullness of infinite love, the fullness of infinite mercy, justice, truth, wisdom, patience, righteousness and every other divine attribute.
 This, our substitute life, was far superior to the sinless life of Adam, far superior to any angel life, for it was a life of infinite worth.
 Nothing less than such a life could meet the broadest demands of the law on behalf of the fallen race.

 Yet that is not all.
 It required more than the active obedience of Christ to bring us justification before God.
 It required also His passive obedience, even His death on the cross, to wipe away our debt to the law.
 It was the Prince of glory who hung on the cross for our justification.
 His sufferings were nothing less than infinite.
 If it were only human nature which suffered, the sufferings would have been only finite.
 But the sins of the world were rolled on Christ's divine soul.
 All the sufferings of all the holy martyrs combined would not begin to compare with the sufferings of Jesus.
 His humiliation was infinite.
 His was not just the humiliation of a man, but the humiliation of a God (Questions on Doctrine, p.
 677).
 He went lower and lower until there was no lower place for Him to go.
 See here a life of infinite worth bearing infinite pain and humiliation.
 This is what it took to satisfy the law in order that we might be justified.